-Full time: Stage 1 Stage 2 Stage 3 Year Out Stage 4 (Hons) Part time: Stage 1 Stage 2 Stage 3a Stage 3b b) A full-time or a part-time student who has passed all First and Second Year subjects after two years of study, or a part-time student who has passed all First, Second and Third Year subjects after three years of study, may be eligible for admission to Honours (refer to note (c) below).
-A student elects to enter the honours route by undertaking honours options in their third year of study.
+Full time: Stage 1 Stage 2 Stage 3 Year Out Stage 4 (Hons) Part time: Stage 1 Stage 2 Stage 3a Stage 3b b) A full-time or a part-time candidate who has passed all First and Second Year subjects after two years of study, or a part-time candidate who has passed all First, Second and Third Year subjects after three years of study, may be eligible for admission to Honours (refer to note (c) below).
+A candidat elects to enter the honours route by undertaking honours options in their third year of study.

-A part-time student so eligible must, if admission to Honours is finally approved, enter the Third Year of the full-time course.
-Alternatively, a part-time student who has completed the full Ordinary Degree curriculum after four years of part-time study but who has not graduated may be permitted to enter the Fourth Year of the full-time Honours course.
+A part-time candidate so eligible must, if admission to Honours is finally approved, enter the Third Year of the full-time course.
+Alternatively, a part-time candidate who has completed the full Ordinary Degree curriculum after four years of part-time study but who has not graduated may be permitted to enter the Fourth Year of the full-time Honours course.

-c) The decision as to whether to select for Honours a student eligible as in (b) above will be taken by the Professor of Architecture, after appropriate consultation, at the end of the of the Third Year of study for a full-time student.
-Consideration for progress to the Honours year will be determined by a student gaining a minimum B pass in Studio at the end of the third year of full-time, or fourth year of part-time study.

-A student may be refused admission if previous performance does not offer a reasonable prospect of reaching the standard required but a student so refused admission will have the right of appeal to the Sub-Committee for Student Progress, submitting for its consideration any relevant special circumstances.

-- d) A student refused admission to Honours will, subject to §3.1 (e) and (f), and §3.2 (a)-(b) below, continue on the curriculum for the Ordinary Degree. - e) A part-time student who has been admitted on a probationary basis while he or she completes the full General Entrance or University Requirements and who by the end of his or her probationary year has failed to obtain a pass in the subject(s) necessary to fulfil these Requirements will be excluded from further study, even if he or she has met satisfactorily the progress requirements set out below. - f) A student, full-time or part-time, except a Fourth Year full-time Honours student, at the end of each year will satisfy the examiners and be eligible to pass to the next year of the course if: - i) he or she has achieved a grade of at least D for all elements in the year's work and in Stage 3 a B pass in Studio Work (see §3.1 c above) - 3.2 a) In all cases, a student who has passed the year's work in the third term diet of examinations will be so informed.
-A student who has failed the year's work at that diet must retake all programme elements in which he or she has not attained a grade of at least D: subjects which have been passed in the third term diet will not be retaken and the mark will stand.
-A student resitting in August will be informed whether he or she has passed on the same criteria as above.
-A student who fails in August and who is permitted to retake the year must repeat all course elements in that year. - b) A Third Year student on the Honours Degree course will be excluded from further study in June of that year if a grade of B in Studio Work is not achieved.
-Such a student may be awarded a pass in any subject which also forms part of the curriculum of the Ordinary Degree course. - c) A Fourth Year full-time Honours student, in order to complete the Year's work successfully, must: - i) attain a grade of at least D in each of the following subjects, with the following weightings:
+- c) The decision as to whether to select for Honours a candidate eligible as in (b) above will be taken by the Professor of Architecture, after appropriate consultation, at the end of the of the Third Year of study for a fulltime candidate.
+Consideration for progress to the Honours year will be determined by a candidate gaining a minimum B pass in Studio at the end of the third year of full-time, or fourth year of part-time study. - A candidate may be refused admission if previous performance does not offer a reasonable prospect of reaching the standard required but a candidate so refused admission will have the right of appeal to the Sub-Committee for Student Progress, submitting for its consideration any relevant special circumstances. - d) A candidate refused admission to Honours will, subject to §3.1 (e) and (f), and §3.2 (a)-(b) below, continue on the curriculum for the Ordinary Degree. - e) A part-time candidate who has been admitted on a probationary basis while he or she completes the full General Entrance or University Requirements and who by the end of his or her probationary year has failed to obtain a pass in the subject(s) necessary to fulfil these Requirements will be excluded from further study, even if he or she has met satisfactorily the progress requirements set out below. - f) A candidate, full-time or part-time, except a Fourth Year full-time Honours candidate, at the end of each year will satisfy the examiners and be eligible to pass to the next year of the course if: - i) he or she has achieved a grade of at least D for all elements in the year's work and in Stage 3 a B pass in Studio Work (see §3.1 c above)